Teetphum/my-port-jekyll/_pages/home.md

     excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
     url: "/blogs/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
+  - image_path: /assets/images/kitty-cat-kitten-pet-45201.jpeg
+    alt: "customizable"
+    title: "Super customizable"
+    excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
+    url: "/blogs/"
+    btn_class: "btn--primary"
+    btn_label: "Learn more"
+  - image_path: /assets/images/kitty-cat-kitten-pet-45201.jpeg
+    alt: "customizable"
+    title: "Super customizable"
+    excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
+    url: "/blogs/"
+    btn_class: "btn--primary"
+    btn_label: "Learn more"
 feature_row3:
   - image_path: /assets/images/kitty-cat-kitten-pet-45201.jpeg